rayoub/rupee/README.md

 ### ./

 Some files, especially data files, are too numerous or too large to include in the github repo.
-The .gitignore file provides an indicators of the files and directories that have been explicitly excluded from the repo.
+The .gitignore file list the files and directories that have been explicitly excluded from the repo.

 ### db/